itsyebekhe/HiN-VPN/README.md

 3. **Open Source**: Being an open-source project, HiN VPN encourages collaboration and transparency.
 The source code is available for anyone to review, contribute to, or modify, ensuring that the service remains secure and up-to-date with the latest technological advancements.

-4. **PHP Backend**: The backend of HiN VPN is developed using PHP, a widely-used server-side scripting language known for its flexibility and ease of use.
+4. **PHP and Python Backend**: The backend of HiN VPN is developed using PHP + Python (Thanks to @NekoHanaku), two widely-used server-side scripting language known for their flexibility and ease of use.
 This choice of technology ensures that the service can be easily maintained and scaled as needed.

 #### Benefits